tabea89/mktg-tech-test-starter/README.md

 What we will be interested to discuss:

 - your choices and steps; what you would have done if you had more time
-- what kind of analytics instrumentation you would do on this page, to track its effectiveness--and how this would be implemented
+- how would you measure engagement on this page--and how this would be implemented?
 - what additions/improvements you might suggest to this page, with the goals of engagement and conversion in mind?

 Please also take some time to consider how future updates and changes to this page would be managed, in real-world scenario.